DMFAS: Version 6

-DMFAS and a New Approach to Technical Cooperation
+New approach to technical cooperation

 The development of a CBDMS is a complex matter and the reasons are multiple; for instance, each creditor has its own methodology to calculate accrual interest, fees and the rounding for the principal repayments.
 Second, the imagination of financial engineers is boundless and the CBDMS has to be enhanced in function of new financial products coming to the market.

 There are three major comparative advantages regarding the central development of a system like DMFAS.
 The first one is the huge economies of scale created by the DMFAS Programme.
 Regarding the economies of scale, the core of the system is common to all countries and this avoids repeating the same development in each country.
 The development and enhancements of the DMFAS are demand-driven so that the system reflects all the functionalities that the users requested.
 The DMFAS staffs produce specifications that will lead to a comprehensive and coherent CBDMS.
 The final product is then a user-friendly, flexible and efficient tool.

 The second one is that rotation of personnel within Debt Management Offices (DMO) is a real problem, and in many countries, no permanent solution has been found for hiring and retaining qualified personnel.
 DMOs are very often understaffed, but also its personnel are hired on temporary assignments or with provisional salary arrangements.
 The rate of turnover is often alarmingly high, without a corresponding capacity for in-service training in order to upgrade the knowledge of the remaining staff to quickly render new employees fully operational.
 This situation was identified very soon, actually within a report requested by UNDP at the end of the 1980s, and unfortunately, this situation has not changed very much in a large number of countries.
 Therefore, the DMFAS Programme has performed as a repository of technical knowledge being able to re-train new personnel and re-installing DMFAS when necessary.